When it comes to Thailand income tax for foreigners, there’s a lot of misinformation floating around on the internet.

 This important difference in residency classification means there is also a difference in what income is taxable.

-Tax residents must pay taxes on any income they earn in Thailand as well as a portion of any income brought in from overseas as noted in Section 1 of the Revenue Department’s website.
+Tax residents must pay taxes on any income they earn in Thailand as well as any income brought in from overseas as noted in Section 1 of the Revenue Department’s website.

 However, any income you earn during the year but leave in a bank account outside of Thailand is not subject to taxes.